Skip to content

 1. Sets up uv — see astral-sh/setup-uv for options

-3. Only needed for private skill repos.
-For public skills, remove this line.
+3. Only needed for private repos.
+For public resources, remove this line.

 Run as a step in an existing workflow